Easy ways to start zero waste living?! I hear you screaming. Zero waste can definitely feel like an overwhelming concept to grapple with.

 - For spices you use a lot, buying bulk can save money and packaging.
 Many grocery or health food stores have large bins to buy from; otherwise, you can invest in your own bin from online stores like Frontier Co-op.

 - No bulk?
 No problem – challenge yourself to do one grocery shop as package-free as possible.
 Then, use that as a baseline to know what you can achieve, even if you don’t every time you shop.
-You should also check out this post on how I went zero waste in a food desert.
+Zero waste meal planning can definitely help.

 Feel like you’re drowning in stuff?